thxndoc/jsl-practice-challenges/Module-06-Functions/README.md

 ## Closures
- - Closures allow us to remember values.
+ - Closures allow us to remember values, helping you keep track of data over time.
  - Closures are a property of JavaScript functions
  - Call function in different scope than where function was original defined